mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 - Grade: A

 The LCD is user-friendly and has useful metrics about power consumption.
-You can also turns the display off to have fewer flashing lights on your rack.
+You can also turn the display off to have fewer flashing lights on your rack.

 It reports 30 minutes of battery life while powering a VM server, a storage server, a firewall, and a networking switch.
 The total power draw of all these systems in a typical workload is 200 W.

 CyberPower offers [PowerPanel Business](https://www.cyberpowersystems.com/products/software/power-panel-business/), a free management tool for controlling the UPS.
 To use it, you need to connect a computer to the UPS via a USB cable.
-It's the kind of job that would be a great match for a Raspberry Pi, but CyberPower sadly doesn't offer a way to install PowerPanel on ARM systems.
+It's the kind of thing a Raspberry Pi would be great for, but CyberPower sadly doesn't offer a way to install PowerPanel on ARM systems.

 {{<img src="powerpanel-webui.webp" max-width="600px" has-border="true" caption="I rate CyberPower's UPS management software as &quot;okay.&quot;">}}

-I played around with PowerPanel for a few minutes, and I thought it was okay but unnecessary.
+I played with PowerPanel for a few minutes, and I thought it was okay but unnecessary.
 The quality is what you'd expect for closed-source, vendor-specific hardware management software.
 The physical controls on the UPS are good enough for me.

 PowerPanel can run custom scripts when the UPS loses power, so I could theoretically automate shutdowns of the other devices in my rack on power cuts, but it's not worth the trouble in my environment.

-Another plus is that the UPS is completely silent, which I thought was a given for a battery backups, but it turns out it's not...
+Another plus is that the UPS is silent, which I thought was a given for battery backups, but it turns out it's not...

 ### Review: Tripp Lite SMART1500LCD